 However, any agreement that fulfils all of the criteria that characterise an employment contract will be considered such a contract, regardless of its name or the intention of the parties.
-Furthermore, forcing an individual to enter into a freelance agreement instead of an employment contract is deemed a labour-related offence, subject to a fine of up to PLN 30,000 (the equivalent of approx. EUR 6,550).
+Furthermore, forcing an individual to enter into a freelance agreement instead of an employment contract is deemed a labour-related offence, subject to a fine of up to PLN 30,000 (approx. EUR 6,300).